oracle/node-oracledb/doc/src/api_manual/oracledb.rst

 - :ref:`operation <consubscribeoptcallback>` property in the
   :ref:`message <messageparam>` parameter

-.. list-table-with-summary::  Constants for the connection.subscribe() option
+.. constants-table::  Constants for the connection.subscribe() option
      ``operations`` and notification message ``operation`` Properties.
-    :header-rows: 1
-    :class: wy-table-responsive
-    :align: center
-    :widths: 10 10 30
-    :summary: The first column displays the name of the constant for the operations property.
-The second column displays the value of the constant.
-The third column displays the description of the constant.

-    * - Constant Name
-      - Value
-      - Description
     * - ``oracledb.CQN_OPCODE_ALL_OPS``
       - 0
       - Default.
 Used to request notification of all operations.